 You should have a company bank account to pay the fee for registering your company.
 Companies House charges from £10 to £100 for company registration, depending on your business.

-You can apply by yourself or you can use an agent to help you with the process.
-You should remember that you also need to register for corporation tax within three months after your first trade activity.
+You can apply by yourself, or you can use an agent to help you with the process.
+However, you should remember that you also need to register for corporation tax within three months after your first trade activity.